liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. I'm kind of hard of hearing
 1. I was gonna to work, but I got a phone call
 1. the first time I came here, there were a lot of possibilities out there
-1. I failed to live up to my parents' expectations
+1. I failed to live up to my parents' expectations; 我辜负了我父母的期望
 1. my friend turned their back on me
 1. this course is beyond the capability of a second-year pupil
 1. you should walk on the stripes of the crosswalk